 Meta MTIA: four generations of AI chips in two years

-March 11, 2026 — Meta publishes a technical article on its family of custom AI chips MTIA (Meta Training and Inference Accelerator).
-In two years, Meta developed four successive generations to serve billions of users at lower cost.
+March 11, 2026 — Meta publishes a detailed technical article on its family of custom AI chips, MTIA (Meta Training and Inference Accelerator).
+In two years, Meta has developed four successive generations to serve billions of users at lower cost.

 “AI models are evolving faster than traditional chip development cycles.”